clarkmcc/go-hubspot/generated/v3/imports/docs/PublicImportError.md

 ### NewPublicImportError

-`func NewPublicImportError(errorType string, knownColumnNumber int32, sourceData ImportRowCore, createdAt int32, id string, ) *PublicImportError`
+`func NewPublicImportError(errorType string, sourceData ImportRowCore, createdAt int32, id string, ) *PublicImportError`

 NewPublicImportError instantiates a new PublicImportError object This constructor will assign default values to properties that have it defined,